jbarozet/LLM/README.md

 # Examples of LLM scripts

-A very simple example to provide a ChatGPT-like interface, but running locally on your PC/Mac, and using ollama.
+A collection of very simple examples to provide a ChatGPT-like interface, but running locally on your PC/Mac, and using ollama, langchains, transformers.

+## Ollama

 Start ollama server: